peter-sharp/ordering-system/README.md

 + a shopping cart (angular model) that sores selected items and their total
 + a form for customer billing and shipping details with basic validation

-To test your app you can start a test server by running:
+To test your app you can start a test server by running

     $ python testServer.py

 to stop the server press enter